Controversies of Nestlé: Russo-Ukrainian war

+Relationship with Israel

+In 2016, the Nestlé wholly acquired Israeli food manufacturer Osem for $840 million, owning 100% of the shares, and strengthening its business ties to Israel.
+They had already invested in Osem over 20 years prior, owning 63.7% of the company.

+This drew significant criticism from Palestinian rights groups, and lead to boycott calls, including by the Boycott, Divestment and Sanctions (BDS) movement.
+In 2023, the Turkish parliament removes Nestlé products from its restaurants over alleged Israel support.
+In 2024, they reported that sales had suffered due to boycott campaigns, reporting a 2.5% YoY drop in sales.

 Deforestation

 In September 2017, an investigation conducted by NGO Mighty Earth found that a large amount of the cocoa used in chocolate produced by Nestlé and other major chocolate companies was grown illegally in national parks and other protected areas in Ivory Coast and Ghana.
 The countries are the world's two largest cocoa producers.

 The report documents how in several national parks and other protected areas, 90% or more of the land mass has been converted to cocoa.
 Less than four percent of Ivory Coast remains densely forested, and the chocolate companies' laissez-faire approach to sourcing has driven extensive deforestation in Ghana as well.
 In Ivory Coast, deforestation has pushed chimpanzees into just a few small pockets, and reduced the country's elephant population from several hundred thousand to about 200–400.